Jyothi-243/youtube-connect/README.md

 # Scrollable bar for the buttons list in the youtube. (css thing to build) //home work ,
 1. for the watch page create the like share subscribe buttons like that.
 2. if we click on the search result then it has to shows the results like youtube.
+3. when we click on the search result , then it has to show the results(in the search bar of the youtube project)
 # youtube video api , youtube api key auth (for the key and credentials) //
 --> in that page , we have the credentials page(link) ,

 # Difference between axios and fetch (handling json)